pranavgoel29/My-projects/drop-animation/readme.md

 ### Posted by 'https://www.instagram.com/dimek.js/' you should definately check his account

-* He has tons of posts on 'CSS Animation' like this or I say better than THIS.
+* He has tons of posts on 'CSS Animation' like this and many other things.

 * You can also follow me on `INSTAGRAM` I also posted some posts to `get started with C++` where I explained all the things which I have used.